csantosbh/Lauen/docs/source/editor.rst

    Given the unique numeric id that identifies every component, returns the flyweight of that component, or ``null`` if no component matching that id was found.

+.. function:: createComponentFromId(gameObject, id, instanceId)

+   Given the unique numeric id that identifies every component, returns a new component instance for that flyweight.

+   :param gameObject: Game object where the component will be inserted.
+   :param id: Unique id identifying the component type.
+   :param instanceId: Unique numeric id that can be used to identify every single component in the scene.
+Only used by the NaCl previewer, since only it queries components by their ids during every update iteration.

+The internal function ``updateGameObjectsAfterUpdatedFlyweight(scriptFlyweight)`` iterates over all game objects in the current scene, updating their instances of the script component specified by ``scripyFlyweight``, when they possess it.
+Updating means that fields that are no longer present are removed from the game object's component, and new fields are added.
+Its parameter ``scriptFlyweight`` is the flyweight of the component being updated.
+TODO implement this for all scenes!
+VERY IMPORTANT!

 .. _asset-types: